If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • Nipple retraction.

-• The appearance of orange peel on the skin.
+• Appearance of orange peel on the skin.

 • Asymmetry of the mammary glands.

-• Change in the shape and size of the breast.
+• Changes in the shape and size of the breast.

-Breast cancer manifests itself in the later stages, so you should undergo regular breast examinations.
-It is important to observe prevention, which will save a woman from various diseases and pains.
+Breast cancer manifests itself in advanced stages, so you should undergo regular breast examinations.
+It is important to follow preventive measures that will save a woman from various diseases and pains.

-During breastfeeding, you need to observe body hygiene, eat right, wear special underwear, and use creams to moisturize the skin of the nipples.
+During breastfeeding, you need to maintain body hygiene, eat right, wear special underwear, and also use creams to moisturize the skin of the nipples.

 Forecast

 Every woman should be careful about her breasts.
-Well, if the pain is caused by natural causes.
-If the causes, such as a small bra, can be quickly eliminated, then the disease will have to be treated.
-And the forecasts here are different.
+It’s good if the pain is caused by natural causes.
+If the causes, for example, a small bra, can be quickly eliminated, then the disease will have to be treated.
+And different forecasts are given here.
 Some diseases require the use of potent drugs that cause various side effects in the body.
-That is why it is better not to lead to diseases at all.
+That's why it's better not to get sick at all.

 CATEGORIES